 The Holiday Inn Express and Suites is another nice place to spend the night.

-If you’d prefer to end your travels at a cozy B&B closer to the next day’s stops, consider checking into Katharine’s Bed & Breakfast in Tilbury, or The Magnolia Ranch or The Walnut Grove, both in Harrow.
+If you’d prefer to end your travels at a cozy B&B closer to the next day’s stops, consider checking into Katharine’s Bed & Breakfast in Tilbury or The Walnut Grove in Harrow.
 If you stay in Harrow, a delicious dinner at North 42 Degrees Estate Winery’s Bistro 42 is a must!
 If you’re travelling as a group, the beautiful two-bedroom Navy Yard Flats in Amherstburg are an excellent option.

 Day 2 Morning